-The inaugural temporary exhibition is Light During Wartime, the combat photography of Stacy Pearsall.
+The inaugural special exhibition is Light During Wartime, the combat photography of Stacy Pearsall.

 The American photographic record of war dates back to the Civil War and the searing images Mathew Brady took in the aftermath of the battle.
 These photographs and those from subsequent wars brought Americans and the world a crucial record of events and a profoundly human dimension to the experience of combat.

 It was not until World War II that combat photography units became formalized in the military.
 Stacy Pearsall is part of this lineage of service members who have trained, served, and in their role as combat photographers, have shed light on what life during war is really like.